chapter eleven

 This chapter covers

-- Diagnosing where your team sits on the prompt management maturity journey and identifying the next practical step
+- Diagnosing where your team sits on the prompt management maturity curve, and the next practical step

-- Moving prompts through a structured lifecycle: draft, test, approve, deploy, observe, improve, and retire
+- Moving prompts through a structured lifecycle: draft, test, approve, deploy, observe, improve, retire

-- Designing lightweight governance for a shared prompt library: ownership, access, and approval without unnecessary friction
+- Designing lightweight governance for a shared library: ownership, access, and approval without the friction

-- Reading the signals a well-run management process naturally produces to decide which prompts need attention next
+- Reading the signals a well-run process produces to decide which prompts need attention

-- Recognizing the ten most common prompt management failures and applying a targeted fix to each
+- Recognizing the ten most common prompt management failures and the targeted fix for each

 In Chapter 5, you built prompt templates, reusable blueprints that separate stable instructions from variable inputs, making prompts easier to maintain and share.
 In Chapter 10, you learned that a well-crafted, precisely constrained prompt is a harder target for adversarial manipulation.
 Both chapters shared an underlying principle: prompts are artifacts worth designing carefully, not just strings to write once and forget.
 Chapter 11 follows that principle to its practical conclusion.
 A prompt engineered well is still fragile if it has no owner, no version history, and no process for changing it safely.
 This chapter is about what happens after the prompt is written.